rjspencer/docs/api_v1.md

     }

 # Users
 These endpoints revolve around StageBloc users and their data.
-A user on StageBloc can be an admin for any amount of accounts, and their login is tied to their email address.
+A user on StageBloc can be an admin for any number of accounts, and their login is tied to their email address.
 A user can also be a fan of any number of accounts.
 These endpoints allow for management of both admin and fan relationships between users and their accounts.

 ## /users/me
 `[GET]`